Shiigu/quake1randomizer/README.md

 It works as follows:
 1. The Randomizer creates a "bag" of 6 shuffled weapons (Double-barreled Shotgun, Nailgun, Super Nailgun, Grenade Launcher, Rocket Launcher, Thunderbolt), with the weapons the player already has placed first.
 2. It moves across the "bag" until it finds a weapon that hasn't been spawned yet and can be spawned in the target location*.
+Having placed the already-owned weapons first, this gives priority to weapons the player isn't currently carrying.
 3. If it reaches the end of the bag without picking a weapon that can be spawned in the target location*, it spawns a powerup (except for a Biosuit or Red Armor suit) instead.
 4. If all weapons have spawned, it creates a new "bag", and goes back to Step 2.

-> * The "can be spawned" rule specifically involves that the Thunderbolt can't be spawned inside liquid surfaces.
+> * The "can be spawned" rule specifically involves that the Thunderbolt can't be spawned inside liquid surfaces, due to the fact it will instantly kill a non-invulnerable player if used in there.

 ### Unbiased Mode

 Here, the Randomizer just does not care on whether the randomization is fair or not.
-All convertible objects have the same chance to replace another of the same type.
+All convertible objects have the same chance to replace another of the same type, with the exclusive exception that Rotfish can't spawn outside of water surfaces because they wouldn't be able to move.

 Have fun!

 ### Backpack Mode